How our soil moisture sensors improve irrigation scheduling

 Our sensors communicate to one another through a protocol called LoRa, an acronym for Long Range.
 LoRa uses license-free radio frequencies and works over long distances, which makes it perfect for rural areas.

-They can be installed in one minute (watch this video to see how it works) and are completely autonomous: they turn on and off automatically, collect data and send it to our system where it gets processed.
+They can be installed in one minute and are completely autonomous: they turn on and off automatically, collect data and send it to our system where it gets processed.
 Users can view the results of measurements directly on our portal, without having to install any software.
 Also, they have no moving parts and are powered by a solar panel, so they need no maintenance.